Image from The Private Eye by Brian K. Vaughn and Marcos Martin

 There are two basic models of affective orientation towards popular culture.
 The first is the nerd, or more properly, the geek.
 I prefer the latter term because it shifts the focus away from content, comic books, sci-fi, etc, and towards the relationship of intense identification and pleasure; a relationship often summed up by the phrase "geek out."Framed in such a way the geek contrast nicely with the hipster, the latter is defined less by content, beards, bands from Brooklyn, etc., than by an affective relation of either irony or detachment.
 The hipster would not be caught dead wearing the band of the shirt that he is going to see, while the geek shows up at the convention in full costume of her favorite character.

 All of this can be understood as a critical rejoinder to Bernard Stiegler.
 One of the central ideas of Stiegler's critique of contemporary society is that the culture industry leads to a general disindividuation.
 Stiegler's argument on this point primarily focuses on the intersection of technology and memory.
 The more we watch the same things, listen to the same things, and remember the same things, the more that memory structures our future impressions.
-Experiences cease to be singular, individuated become standardized.
-There is perhaps no better confirmation of Stiegler's thesis than the rise of references in such comedy as Family Guy and the Scary Movie franchises in which the citation of some popular culture icon or image passes for humor.
+Experiences cease to be singular, individuated and become standardized, generic.
+There is perhaps no better confirmation of Stiegler's thesis than the rise of references in such "comedies" as Family Guy and the Scary Movie franchises in which the citation of some popular culture icon or image passes for humor.
 This form of humor only works, which is not to say it is funny, if people share the same references, if difficult father issues immediately connotes Darth Vader and so on.
+They are absolutely unintelligible to someone who has not consumed the same films or television programs.

 On this point (not surprisingly) I find myself more in line with Spinoza than Stiegler.
 The fundamental difference is that we strive to maintain our singular existence, our specific relation to the culture that we consume.
 I think that this is the backdrop of all arguments about popular culture, all of the cries of "ruined my childhood" that greet each new remake, the petitions to recast some film, and so on.
-These are all futile struggles to retain the singular dimension of an association and memory.
+These are all futile struggles to retain the singular dimension of an association and memory that is the basis for our place in the world.
 They are futile for two reasons.
 First, as Spinoza argues, it is always a failed project to want other to share the same singular associations as me, to want others to love as I love.
 These others are just as singular in their striving as I am.
-Every reader of every book has their mental images of its characters, images that will almost always be out of sync with the casting of the film.
+Every reader of a book has their mental images of its characters, images that will almost always be out of sync with the casting of the film.
 Second, and more specific to the culture industry, there is no interest on the part of the industry in the singular association that a given individual has to its products.
 The demographic is too small.
 Or, more accurately, these singular interests are the raw material of its products.
 They exist only to be processed.

 On the image above, this post was to end with a brief and admittedly geeky review of Brian K. Vaughn's The Private Eye and The World's End, but that will have to wait for another post.
 I still like the image of hipster senior citizen.